Suraj-kumar00/Getting-started-with-Git-Github/README.md

 ## License 📝

-LinksHub is licensed under the terms of the MIT License. check out [LICENSE](https://github.com/Suraj-kumar00/Getting-started-with-Git-Github/blob/main/LICENSE.txt) for details.
+This repo is licensed under the terms of the MIT License. check out [LICENSE](https://github.com/Suraj-kumar00/Getting-started-with-Git-Github/blob/main/LICENSE.txt) for details.

 ---